Abfraction causes or NCCL causes

 Another study often sited Burke 2000 claims that feline odontoclastic resorptive lesions are similar.
 If you click the previous link that takes you to a google image search you will see many examples of feline odontoclastic resorptive lesions.
 To my eyes those look NOTHING like NCCL.
 Not even close!
 They look a lot like external resorption.
 The cause of feline odontoclastic resorptive lesions in wikipedia seem similar to external resorption.
 The fact the occlusion camp sites this article as evidence makes me doubt their credibility.

-It would be interesting to see what these claimed abfractions found by Messer look like.
-They were only found on the mesial and distal, which seems to me that should immediately mean they are likely something else.
+It would be interesting to see what the abfractions that Messer claims to have found actually look like.
+The abfractions are only on the mesial and distal, which immediately makes me believe they are likely something else.
 This appears to just be a table presentation and not published research.
 Messer 2002 Cervical Dentin Loss in Bovine Incisors – an Abfraction Lesion?

 Evidence supporting toothbrush toothpaste abrasion for NCCL

-Lesions that visually appear identical to clinical NCCLs are formed from simulated tooth brushing with toothpaste.
-Lesions that appear the same as cupping and pitting are also created by toothpaste and toothbrush.
+We can form lesions that visually appear identical to clinical NCCLs from simulated tooth brushing with toothpaste.
+Furthermore, lesions that appear the same as cupping and pitting are also created by toothpaste and toothbrush.
 Dzakovich JPD 2008 and 2013 The higher the toothpaste RDA value, the more abrasion the toothpaste causes.

-These cupping and pitting lesions are seen in pre-modern humans and are caused due to abrasion.
-Diet is the abrasive substance in the case shown below.
+We see these cupping and pitting lesions in pre-modern humans and we believe the cause is abrasion.
+Things in the diet, in particular sand, is the abrasive substance in the case below.
 Kaidonis

 Some argue that they have seen lesions that toothbrush and toothpaste would be difficult or impossible to create.
-Many say that lesions under gum tissue would be impossible, but actually Dzakovich showed it is possible to create these under simulated gum tissue and gum tissue could of course grow over the lesion after it is formed or started to form.
+Many say that lesions under gum tissue are impossible, but actually Dzakovich shows it is possible to create these under simulated gum tissue.
+Furthermore, gum tissue could grow over the lesion after it’s formation.
 However, there are lesions (more often on the lingual) that do truly seem impossible.
-These lesions lend themselves to the high probability of other theories being involved to some extent.
+These lesions lend themselves to the high probability of other theories having some impact.